Bungie-net/api/README.md

 # api
-Resoures for the Bungie.Net API
+Resources for the Bungie.Net API